cgarling/StellarTracks.jl/docs/src/basti_v2.md

 We can load a grid of bolometric corrections from [BolometricCorrections.jl](https://github.com/cgarling/BolometricCorrections.jl) to add observational magnitudes to the theoretical isochrone.
 In this example, we use the MIST bolometric correction grid, which offers bolometric corrections for varying metallicities (\[M/H\]) and reddening values (``A_V``).

 Because the solar metallicity calibrations of BaSTIv2 and MIST are not exactly the same, the protostellar metal mass fraction ``Z`` that corresponds to a given \[M/H\] is not the same between the two libraries.
 The `isochrone` interface will convert the given \[M/H\], which is assumed to be the desired metallicity in the *stellar track* library, to its corresponding metal mass fraction, and then convert from the metal mass fraction to the correct \[M/H\] for the assumed chemical model of the bolometric correction grid.
+For non-solar-scaled BaSTIv2 models, we will try to use the same α-abundance for the bolometric corrections if they are available.
+If BCs with the correct α-abundance are not available in the bolometric correction grid you supply, we will instead match the metal mass fractions ``Z`` between the stellar tracks and the bolometric corrections, following the canonical wisdom that stellar tracks and isochrones with altered α abundances can be well approximated by scaled-solar models with the same total metallicity (see, e.g., section 3.2 of [Pietrinferni2021](@cite)).

 This method returns a `TypedTables.Table` that contains the information from both sources.
 Here we evaluate an isochrone with `log10(age [yr]) = 10.05`, \[M/H\]=-1.234, and ``A_v=0.02`` mag.